Genshii8/format-mp3-artist-tags/README.md

 Artist 1/Artist 2/Artist 3/Artist 4/Artist 1/Artist 2/Artist 3/Artist 4
 ```

-Note: If you look at the tags of a processed file via something like Windows Explorer (or a tag editor like Mp3tag), you will see artists seperated by semicolons, not slashes.
+Note: If you look at the tags of a processed file via something like Windows Explorer (or a tag editor like Mp3tag), you will see artists separated by semicolons, not slashes.
 This is normal.
 The artists are still separated by slashes in the actual tag data.